Living with a Chronic Illness: My Challenges with Crohn’s Disease

 Living with a chronic disease can be challenging.
 The paths you take are often unique; every disease presents its own challenges, and every individual has their own experiences and barriers that they must overcome.
 Today I plan to share some of my own experiences in the hope that I can offer some helpful advice to those that may need it.

-When I was 15 years of age, I knew something was wrong.
+When I was 15 years old, I knew something was wrong.
 My abdomen was constantly in severe, debilitating pain, and I was plagued by frequent bouts of diarrhea; both issues meaning that I was filled with anxiety every time I left the house to go to school or visit with my friends.
-The pain and diarrhea also meant that I ate very little, and soon began to lose a tremendous amount of weight while constantly feeling lethargic and ready to fall asleep due to my low levels of energy.
+The pain and diarrhea also meant that I ate very little, and soon began to lose a tremendous amount of weight while constantly feeling lethargic and ready to fall asleep due to my low energy levels.
 At that age, it’s challenging to speak up for yourself and seek out the appropriate medical attention that you require.
 Thankfully, I had a parent (my mother) who became a strong advocate for me.
 I was taken to our family doctor, tests were done, and when they came back inconclusive my mother pushed for more.
 She never once took no for an answer – her child was suffering, and she wanted a diagnosis.
 When things started pointing towards inflammatory bowel disease, or IBD, my doctor made a referral for me to see a gastroenterologist.
 One colonoscopy and a few biopsies later (not a fun experience at any age, let alone as a teen), my diagnosis was confirmed as Crohn’s disease.
 To learn more about Crohn’s disease, and IBD in general, click here to read a high-level overview.

 Advocacy from Parents